IceCube97/WWS_Projekt/README.md

 # WWS_Projekt
 This is my first own project.
-I can track my Inventory, stuff I need to buy regulary, like food or snacks for my dog.
+I can track my Inventory, stuff I need to buy regulary.
 So i do not need to look everything up and write a shoppinglist everytime I go to the grocery store.
 It's like a "Mini-Inventory-Management-System".
-Here, I'm trying to explain what my program does:
+Here, I'm explaining what my program does:

 "Oberflaeche.py" is the main-window where you can see 6 buttons:
   - "Datenbank anzeigen"                    : show the database;                                     function for this button -> "show_database_fct.py"